 Total Conversion Value: The total monetary value of all conversions over a period of time.

 Return on Ad Spend (ROAS): The amount of revenue generated measured against the amount spent.

 Call Tracking: The number of calls placed after click an ad.

 Understanding Key Performance Indicators (KPIs)

-It’s important to prioritize metrics by what’s most important.
-If each one is considered a priority, then in truth, none of them are a priority at all.
+Firstly, it’s important to prioritize metrics by what’s most important.
+If each one is considered a priority, then none of them are a priority at all.

 What is a Marketing KPI?

 Key performance indicators are metrics that directly indicate progress toward a particular goal.
 In other words, they are the most important values for understanding marketing’s influence on business success.

 While you may track multiple metrics, you should have a small number of highly focused KPIs.

 How to Choose Your KPIs